ejwillemse/BAN313/chapter1.md

 `@hint`
 Have a look at the recommended websites.

 [This website](http://www.dummies.com/education/math/statistics/how-to-determine-a-p-value-when-testing-a-null-hypothesis/) explains the concept in more detail.
-[This website](http://www.cyclismo.org/tutorial/R/pValues.html) shows how the p-value can be calculated in R.
+[This website](http://www.cyclismo.org/tutorial/R/pValues.html) shows how the $p$-value can be calculated in R.

 `@sample_code`